Present Credentials for Verification

 that should present the descriptor.

-If possible, the Edge Agent SDK will automatically attempt to derive a selectively disclosed credential using BBS+.
+If possible, the Edge Agent SDK will automatically attempt to derive a selectively disclosed credential if the credential format and data allows (using BBS+ or SD-JWT).
 Meaning the agent will not present more data then necessary to the verifier; similar to Anoncreds.
-See Aries RFC 0646 and Standards and Protocols.

 For simplicity, this example assumes that there is at least 1 suitable credential for each input descriptor.
 Additionally this example implements "auto-select", apps may wish to let their users manually select credentials.
 See our sample apps for a reference.